 The return code is advisory.
 An implementation might attempt to pass it to the execution environment.

-Direct semihosting C library function dependencies on page 54 Semihosting for AArch32 and AArch64
+Direct semihosting C library function dependencies on page 56 Semihosting for AArch32 and AArch64 long sys flen(FILEHANDLE fh);

 5.41 sys_flen()

 Defined in rt_sys.h, the sys_flen() function returns the current length of a file.